weaviate/java-client/README.md

 #### Using a Collection Handle

-Once a collection is created, you can obtain another client object (a "handle") that's scoped to that collection.
+Once a collection is created, you can obtain another client object that's scoped to that collection, called a _"handle"_.

 ```java
 CollectionHandle<Map<String,Object>> songs = client.collections.use("Songs");
 ```

 Using the handle, we can ingest new data into the collection and query it, as well as modify the configuration.
-The handle object is thread safe and, although lightweight, is best created once and shared across threads / callers.
+The handle object is thread safe.
+Although lightweight, it is best created once and shared across threads / callers.

 ```java
 // Bad: creates a new CollectionHandle object for each iteration, strains the GC unnecessarily.